Sean laid as still as he could while the ring of light passed around his body with a hum that made his bones tingle.

 Matthias: What happened?

 Zilofone: i was using an old CRT.
-When i played the footage it burned in super fast and the magic smoke escaped.
+When i played the footage it burned in my screen and the magic smoke escaped.

 Zilofone: I had to find a new monitor